Triangulations of Flow Polytopes, Ample Framings, and Gentle Algebras: Bijection between -modules and Non-exceptional Routes

 \begin{example} A framed full DAG \(G\) and its associated quiver \(Q\) are shown in Figure~\ref{fig:G(2,7) and Q}.
 The ideal \(I\) of \(KQ\) is generated by the relations \(\alpha_2\alpha_3,\, \alpha_3\alpha_1\).
 So the path algebra with relations for $G$ is

 where \(\varepsilon_i\) denotes the constant path at vertex \(i\). \end{example}

+\begin{proposition} Let $G$ be a full DAG with a fixed ample framing, then the algebra $\Lambda(G)$ is gentle. \end{proposition}

-The algebra $\Lambda(G)$ is gentle due to the following properties: the ideal $I$ is generated by paths of length two; since $G$ is full, there are at most two arrows starting and ending at every vertex of $Q$; and conditions (b) and (c) from Definition~\ref{def:gentle} are satisfied due to the properties of weights around every inner vertex of $G$. \begin{definition} For $G$ a full DAG, let the set of shifted projective $\Lambda(G)$-modules be $\{ P_i[1] : i \text{ is a vertex in } Q\}$ and let $\text{ind}\,\Lambda$ denote the set of indecomposable $\Lambda(G)$-modules up to isomorphisms.
-We further define
+\begin{proof} It suffices to check that the algebra $\Lambda(G)=KQ/I$ satisfies the conditions (a)--(d) of Definition~\ref{def:gentle}.
+By construction, the ideal $I$ is generated by paths of length two, so $I$ is a monomial ideal and satisfies condition (d).
+Since $G$ is full, there are at most two arrows starting and ending at every vertex of $Q$, which implies condition (a).
+Lastly, conditions (b) and (c) are satisfied due to the properties of weights around every inner vertex of $G$. \end{proof}